koutsie/koutsie.github.io/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-Please make a pull request with the details or contact me via IM's (https://koutsie.vlx.red/socials.html (telegram mainly)) asap.
+Please make a pull request with the details and/or contact me via other methods https://koutsie.vlx.red/socials.html asap.